slackapi/slack-github-action/README.md

     SLACK_BOT_TOKEN: ${{ secrets.SLACK_BOT_TOKEN }}
 ```

-## Slack Incoming Webhook
+## Slack Incoming Webhook Route

-This route allows your GitHub Actions job to post a message in a Slack channel or direct message by utilizing [messaging.webhooks](https://api.slack.com/messaging/webhooks) API method.
+This route allows your GitHub Actions job to post a message in a Slack channel or direct message by utilizing [Incoming Webhooks](https://api.slack.com/messaging/webhooks).
 With this route, you can instantly post a message.

 Incoming Webhooks conform to the same rules and functionality as any of our other messaging APIs.
 You can make your posted messages as simple as a single line of text, or make them really useful with [interactive components](https://api.slack.com/messaging/interactivity).
 To make the message more expressive and useful use [Block Kit](https://api.slack.com/block-kit) to build and test visual components.

 ## Setup

 * [Create a Slack App](https://api.slack.com/apps) for your workspace (alternatively use an existing app you have already created and installed)
-* Install the app to your workspace
+* Add the [incoming-webhook](https://api.slack.com/scopes/incoming-webhook) bot scope under **OAuth & Permissions**
-* Invite the bot user into the channel (`/invite @bot_user_name`)
+* Install the app to your workspace (you will select a channel to notify)

 ### Usage